jedahan/za/readme.md

 How many houses get some tasty za?

-Zero dependencies, but requires nodejs and recommends npm
+Zero dependencies, but requires nodejs and recommends npm.
+For a slightly more production-ready version, check out the [production branch][]

 Dispatch some directions